maflot/ReadTheDocsDiceplot/docs/source/index.rst

    This project is under active development.

 .. figure:: ./Diceplot-graphical-abstract.png
-   :alt: Diceplot aims to bridge the gap between high- and low-level visualizations of your data.
+   :alt: DicePlot aims to bridge the gap between high- and low-level visualizations of your data.

 Displaying multidimensional categorical data often poses a challenge in life sciences to get a comprehensive overview of the underlying data.
 This is not limited to but holds in particular for pathway analysis across multiple conditions.
 Here